rope-support/DOCTRINE-FOR-KNOWLEDGE-TRINITY-/README.md

 2007-2012
 Corbett Report and TRAGEDY AND HOPE and The Peace Revolution Podcast was my initial Red pill moment, still no idea about the LEGAL nature of our system.
 NO french media brought me to my growth, let that sink in.
 We will see how language gaps has been weaponized against the unknowing mass, too busy to care.
 See the ("YOU THINK WRONG AND VALUE THE WRONG THINGS" Scotism.)
-Brush through some of the accomplishment of emancipation by a man name Rob InthePage Family that has for a long time has fallen of the public face of internet, I wonder if he is still around somewhere of dead in a ditch?
+Brush through some of the accomplishment of emancipation by a man name **Rob InthePage Family** that has for a long time has fallen of the public face of internet, I wonder if he is still around somewhere of dead in a ditch?
 I wonder if he knew about ACCOUNTING and SURETY because he certainly didn't talk about it but, he never charged money, so there is that.
 I only learned later that whatever happened in his method, it was not true because he didn't talk about Surety, Accounting and the Law of Agency.
 Simple.

 2013~
 I had a phase through using psychedelic earlier in my life, and ironically had me find Scott Duncan, shortly after some irrelevant Freedumber-Nonsense.
-First, I saw Pete Daoust and his trial and tribulation in the TTFL and innevitably found Scott.
+First, I saw **Pete Daoust** with his trial and tribulation of the TTFL and innevitably I found Scott.
+There was also that guy that sounded like her had a dick in his mouth - I digress, just for time reference.

-He is foundational in my understanding why the reason of this whole repository, to record and document the verification is important.
+In short, Scott is foundational in grasping some of the importance of record keeping and the reason of this repository.
+To create a record, document the verification hold and control the records is very important.
-To create, hold and control the records.

 Now, formally this will allow passing verified knowledge for others and for them to REPEAT the "TRUST, BUT VERIFY!"
-Top Scotism.
+Top Scottism.
 All reference to my past, are in contrast always irrelevant outside the context of me saying MY STORY, interlaced with valuable teachings.
 Akin to what is a martial art practitioner, giving back can start even if one never reached the end.
 In this case, the end of the TTFL, like Chris the Landscaper did and Ryan the Repairman is attempting.

 Both are part of the thing who set me in motions, albeit a bit slow I will admit.
 I have to pay my debts, and this certainly a way to get there.
 I wish I had a boat but I don't.

+**RETARDIER ALERT**
+*For context only, and what to not do.*
+2014 is the year I started to interact in the TTFL and ask questions, learned English - and still in progress I never had a problem of value, I always had a skill that was desired - working at heights.
+I kept my familly close and the gov away al my life by being a good goy, I always payed my taxes, never asked for hand out.
+I did not prioritize the mechanism of commerce and relied on the PERSON I have... now society is falling apart and I am not getting what I paid for.
+I was employed far too long.

-I have to layout the horizon from that small vintage point I got, now that the timeline exist, I will occasinally insert new things depending on time and context.
+I have to layout the horizon from that small vintage point I got for being a qubecois, now that the timeline exist, I will occasinally insert new things depending on time and context.
 I moved from the East Coast in end of 2007, begining of 2008.
 The time I had really highlighted that I knew nothing of the dynamics of the world, speaking french was awesome but devastiting time lost of not already knowing english.
 And then, only in 2014 did I learn that "English is the offical language of commerce" and is  was aximoatic in learning ANYTHING ELSE.